ros-drivers/usb_cam/README.md

 ```

 Be sure to source the newly built packages after a successful build.

-Once sourced, you should be able to run the package in one of three ways, shown in the next section
+Once sourced, you should be able to run the package in one of three ways, shown in the next section.

 ## Running